ant-design/ant-design/components/modal/demo/confirm-promise.md

 function showConfirm() {
   confirm({
-    title: 'Are you sure you want to delete this item',
+    title: 'Are you sure you want to delete this item ?',
     content: 'When clicked the OK button, this dialog will be closed after 1 second', onOk() {
       return new Promise((resolve) => {